stefwalter/blog/content/technical/open-source-as-a-service.md

 changes against real world workflows, much less iterate on them until they're good enough to share with others.

-Services in the real world are much more than running some code.
-And they're much more than deployment automation scripts.
-Services are interconnected with other services, with data, APIs, legal agreements, process, and users, infrastructure, and so much more.

-Any non-toy Service is not reproducible.

 In reality the threat here is far more fundamental: Users of services cannot readily change something in the service not only because the processes is operated by someone else ... but because such users of a service have explicitly chosen not to be involved in operating the software.

-If the primary way to use Postgres was as a Service, then that (fabulous) project would be starved for contributors.
+If the primary way to use [Postgres was as a Service](https://aws.amazon.com/rds/), then that (fabulous) project would be starved for contributors.
 This is because the number of contributors in a such a project are a function of some small percentage of users deciding to try to make change.

 As this mechanism for using software, as a service, takes over the world the pool of users who can contribute to Open Source shrinks dramatically.